GrammaticalFramework/comp-syntax-2020/lab1/README.md

 The corpus is a combination of different sources, including the Parallel UD treebank (PUD).
 If you want to cheat - or just check your own answer - you can look for those sentences in the official PUD.

+The first 12 sentences are POS-tagged, with each word having the form

+`word:<POS>`